-In United States, the tax system evolved dramatically through the nation's history.
+In the United States, the tax system evolved dramatically through the nation's history.
 Modern tax code is much more broad and complex.
-Here’s a quick primer on the income tax that we all know and love.
+Here’s a quick primer on the tax system we all know and love.

 The First Tax Reform – The Boston Tea Party

-You may remember from history class, the year is 1773…the British Parliament, desiring revenue from its North American colonies, passed the first law specifically aimed at raising colonial money for the Crown.
-Bostonians, and other colonists, had been subjected to a tax on tea as well as paint, paper, and glass.
+As you may remember from history class, in 1773, the British Parliament, needing revenue from its North American colonies, passed the first law specifically aimed at raising colonial money for the Crown.
+Bostonians and other colonists had been subjected to taxes on tea, paint, paper, and glass.
 This prohibited American colonies from issuing their own currency.
 Complaints about taxation without representation began to increase, leading to the Boston Tea Party, which helped spark the American Revolution.

 A Big Brouhaha Over Booze

 The Excise Whiskey Tax of 1791, during the presidency of George Washington, was the first tax imposed on a domestic product by the newly formed federal government.
-It was a direct tax on Americans who produced whiskey and other alcohol spirits to offset a portion of the federal government’s assumption of state debts.
-(Unlike tariffs paid on goods imported into the United States.)
-Southern and western farmers, whose grain crop was a chief ingredient in whiskey, loudly protested the tax which led to the Whiskey Rebellion.
+It was a direct tax on Americans who produced whiskey and other spirits, to offset a portion of the federal government’s assumption of state debts (unlike tariffs paid on goods imported into the United States).
+Southern and western farmers, whose grain crop was a chief ingredient in whiskey, loudly protested the tax, which led to the Whiskey Rebellion.

 First Federal Income Tax

-Abraham Lincoln signed into law a revenue-raising measure to help pay for Civil War expenses; The Revenue Act of 1862 was passed as an emergency and temporary war-time tax.
-Lincoln and Congress agreed to impose a 3 percent tax on annual incomes over $800.
-In 1872, national income tax was repealed.
+Abraham Lincoln signed into law a revenue-raising measure to help pay for Civil War expenses; the Revenue Act of 1862 was passed as an emergency and temporary war-time tax.
+Lincoln and Congress agreed to impose a 3% tax on annual incomes over $800.
+In 1872, the national income tax was repealed.